JASMIN software FAQs

 Is MATLAB available on JASMIN?

-No, MATLAB is not one of our supported software packages and is not installed on JASMIN.
+No, MATLAB is not one of our supported software packages and is not installed on JASMIN for general use.
 As a result, we are not able to provide support for MATLAB-related issues.

 An alternative is Gnu Octave, which is a ‘drop-in’ replacement for MATLAB, and can be used on LOTUS without license restrictions.

 Some users/groups have arranged their own MATLAB license to be available for use in certain locations on JASMIN, but this is something which users/groups would need to arrange for themselves with the vendor, Mathworks.

 If you do have your own license, please be aware that any installation of MATLAB would need to be done in a location that meets the terms of the license, and the installation would normally need to be carried out with regular user permissions (JASMIN users do not have root or sudo permissions).

 There are 2 places where it would be OK to install MATLAB in this case: